1homas/Ansible_Control_Node_AWS/README.md

     ansible -m shell -a "apt list --upgradable" all
     ```

-1. When you're done, you may terminate and remove the instances:
+1. When you are done, terminate the instances and delete all resources to prevent surprise AWS bills:

     ```bash
     ansible-playbook terminate.yaml